 Integral Logistics Management — Operations Management and Supply Chain Management Within and Across Companies

-11.4.1 Production or Procurement Costs: Batch-Size-Dependent Unit Costs, Setup and Ordering Costs, and Carrying Cost
+11.4.1 Production or Procurement Costs: Batch-Size-Dependent Unit Costs, and Setup and Ordering Costs

 Intended learning outcomes: Differentiate between batch-size-dependent production or procurement costs and batch-size-independent production or procurement costs.
-Explain carrying cost and carrying cost rate.
-Produce an overview on costs of financing or capital costs, storage infrastructure costs and the risk of depreciation.

-Lot-size inventory is inventory that results whenever quantity price discounts, shipping costs, setup costs, or similar considerations make it more economical to purchase or produce in larger lots than are needed for immediate purposes ([APIC16]).
+Lot-size inventory is inventory that results whenever quantity price discounts, shipping costs, setup costs, or similar considerations make it more economical to purchase or produce in larger lots than are needed for immediate purposes ([ASCM22]).

 Batch sizes that are not specified by the user lead to longer lead times and procurement deadlines and should therefore be avoided, as discussed in the Lean/JIT concept.
 Even there, batch sizes have to be accepted because of setup costs.
 In this section, we will examine the arguments that tend to favor either smaller or larger batch sizes.